Fb1234566/ERPC/README.md

 ## Setting up the hardware
 The installed microcontroller requires a power supply between 3.5V and 5V to function properly.
 During testing, it was found that 3.5V is not sufficient to power all components.
 To solve this issue, three 1.5V batteries were connected in series, resulting in a total voltage of 4.5V.
 The assembly was carried out using electrical tape, copper wires to connect the batteries, and electrical cables to link them to the board’s power input pin.
 <br>There is no need to worry about components that support a maximum of 3.5V, as they are equipped with voltage regulation circuits.
 In fact, the presence of resistors ensures that the input voltage is reduced when necessary.
-<br>As for the ESP32, it is powered directly by the board through the 5V output pins, using electrical wires for the connection.
+<br>As for the ESP-EYE, it is powered directly by the board through the 5V output pins, using electrical wires for the connection.
 <br>A button and a potentiometer still need to be connected.
 They are mounted on a breadboard and soldered with tin to ensure greater stability.
 Finally, the entire circuit has been placed inside a plywood box, making it more convenient to use and transport.

 <br>